 When you run your ProPresenter presentation and a slide with a MIDI message appears, the corresponding action is triggered in Lightkey.
-To verify that Lightkey receives MIDI messages, watch the bindings in the External Control window: When a MIDI message arrives Lightkey selects the matching binding.
+If that doesn't work you can use the External Control Log to track down the error.
+For more information see External Control Log later in this chapter.

 Note: It is also possible to do the reverse-have ProPresenter automatically go to a slide when you activate a cue in Lightkey.
 For details see the following section, Send MIDI to other applications.